manmanagogo/01205381-2023-2/IUP-YxBanpu/readme.md

 ## Conclusion

 From an experiment in Filter Design, starting with designing in the Sonnet program first, then designing in the EasyEDA program to order the real board.
 By experiment Values ​​obtained from netlist simulation in the program It has a value similar to the geometry for which it was designed.

-From an experiment in Filter Design, starting with designing in the Sonnet program first, then designing in the EasyEDA program to order the real board.
-By experiment Values ​​obtained from netlist simulation in the program It has a value similar to the geometry for which it was designed.

 EasyEda Link : [EASYEDA](https://oshwlab.com/akasuk.ni/pcb123456789)